- This page was reviewed and updated on 19/08/25.

 This was due by 5 March 2025.

-You are now expected to begin implementing your Action Plan and documenting your progress.
+You are now expected to implement your Action Plan and documenting your progress.
 ESOS Phase 3 compliance requires two annual progress reports in the two years following the Action Plan deadline.
 This means a report by 5 December 2025 and another by 5 December 2026.
-Your plan and progress updates must be made public.
+Your plan and progress updates will be made public.

 Late to comply with Phase 3?
 Take action now